Ethan4thewin/NLP-policy/README.md

 <!-- GETTING STARTED -->
 ## Setup

-The model used in this instance is SVM, with tested result up to 95% accuracy.
 1. Clone or [download](https://github.com/Ethan4thewin/NLP-policy/archive/refs/heads/patch-1.zip) the repo.
 2. Download the pre-trained word embeddings from Google News Word2Vec, unzip and put the .bin file in the main folder.
   * HuggingFace: https://huggingface.co/NathaNn1111/word2vec-google-news-negative-300-bin